-The Amex special event series landed in Canada for the first time last year, with the Maison Amex event in Montreal in June, during the Formula 1 weekend.
-I was there, and since the event is back for 2025 (starting tomorrow), I want to share my experience from last year.
+Amex’s series of special pop-up events landed in Canada for the first time in 2024.
+It was the Maison Amex (Amex House) event in Montreal during the Formula 1 weekend.
+I went, and since the event is back for 2026, I want to share my experience in detail.

 Our ultimate guide on the Maison Amex event has all the details.
-Here I solely tell you about my experience.
+Here, I will only tell you about my experience.
 I obviously recommend going if you’re in town.
+I will go again this year myself.
+I was disappointed to miss the 2025 edition (well, not that disappointed either; I was in beautiful Montenegro).

-Here’s what it was like at the Maison Amex event during the F1 weekend in Montreal.
+Here’s what it was like at the Maison Amex event during the F1 weekend in Montreal in 2024.

 My experience at the Maison Amex